Desert box turtle – picture by Sean O’Connor

 One of the best ways to obtain a desert box turtle is to call your local humane society and see if they have any for adoption.
 Not all pet owners keep their commitments to their pets and give them up for adoption.

-Joining turtle clubs is another good way to find out where to obtain turtles that have been breed in captivity and therefore will make good pets.
+Joining turtle clubs is another good way to find out where to obtain turtles that have been bred in captivity and therefore will make good pets.

 These clubs can also make a good resource for learning about how to take care of your new pet.
 Online forums are another way to share information and ask questions regarding the best way to care for your turtle.

 If you purchase a new turtle you should always keep it quarantined from your current pet turtles for several months.
-This is the only way to be sure it doesn’t’ have some type of bacterial infection that can be spread to other turtle.
+This is the only way to be sure it doesn’t have some type of bacterial infection that can be spread to another turtle.
 You should consider taking new pets to the vet for a check-up if possible.

 Housing a Desert Box Turtle